sensory check/SPD and intro prim reflex with parent and child engaging in calming activity

 Scroll down if you prefer to explore with me on YouTube!

-A sensory check/SPD lens helps you notice patterns that are easy to miss when you’re deep in the day-to-day.
-Instead of asking, “Why won’t my child do this?” you begin asking, “What sensation is too much—or not enough—for them right now?”
+It doesn’t diagnose—its role is to bring clarity, language, and compassion into your approach and empower your child.
+So instead of asking, “Why won’t my child do this?” you begin asking, “What sensation is too much—or not enough—for them right now?”

 This shift alone can soften the entire home environment.